mcosovic/FactorGraph.jl/docs/src/man/continuousModel.md

 #### Virtual factor nodes

-The GBP function `continuousModel()` receives arguments by keyword to set the mean and variance of the virtual factor nodes.
+The function `continuousModel()` receives arguments by keyword to set the mean and variance of the virtual factor nodes.
 We advise the reader to read the Section [initialisation procedure] (@ref initialisationProcedure) which provides a detailed description of the virtual factor nodes.

 ```julia-repl
 gbp = continuousModel(DATA; mean = value, variance = value)